heptarch/heptarch.github.io/drafts/demon.md

  childhood, but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
 The sky is a rippling skin of stars;
  far too many, and none of them familiar.
- By the water is a conical pile of some crumpled, granular material---ash? snakeskin?---and which appears to be slowly spreading.
+ By the water is a conical pile of matter---ash? snakeskin? something crumpled or granular---and which appears to be slowly spreading.

 <p align="right">